dhtaxonomy/TaDiRAH/reference/activities.md

 crowdsourcing
 -------------
-"crowdsourcing" refers to the paradigm of user-generated content in a web 2.0 context, applied here to the domain of digital humanities research.
-Crowdsourcing may include gamification, which may be understood as one form of creating motivation in crowdsourcing endeavors.
+"crowdsourcing" refers to the paradigm of user-generated content in a web 2.0 context, applied here to the domain of digital humanities research. "crowdsourcing" may include "gamification", which may be understood as one form of creating motivation in crowdsourcing endeavors.

 publishing
 ----------